Skip to content

 These priority areas have been informed by areas identified as outstanding needs in RHD control which are:

-RhEACH is hosted by the Telethon Institute for Child Health Research in Western Australia and seeks to partner with a broad range of stakeholders including clinicians, other disease communities, funders, governments, industry and people living with RHD.
+RhEACH is hosted by the Telethon Kids Institute in Western Australia and seeks to partner with a broad range of stakeholders including clinicians, other disease communities, funders, governments, industry and people living with RHD.

 Abstract adapted from RhEACH